Mazda6 saloon - Interior & comfort

 As part of its latest round of improvements Mazda has worked hard to reduce interior noise levels, introducing better door seals and more comprehensive sound insulation, as well as laminated side glass.
 This mutes road and wind noise more effectively than before, but the Mazda6 is still slightly less calm and subdued inside than a Volkswagen Passat.

 On high-specification examples, the speedometer is replaced by a seven-inch colour display, which simulates an analogue speedometer, with some added information for the cruise control and speed limits.
 It doesn't offer quite the flexibility of fully digital systems like Audi's Virtual Cockpit, but it's neat, intuitive and easy to use.
 Meanwhile, the majority of the range retains a conventional analogue dashboard, but every model has a head-up display.

-A USB connection, Bluetooth phone connectivity and a multifunction steering wheel are all included in the SE-L Nav+ trim, as is cruise control.
+Parking sensors all-round, the latest phone connectivity and two-zone air conditioning are all included in the SE-L trim, as is cruise control.
 Not many rivals offer so many gadgets in the most basic model.

-Meanwhile, Sport Nav+ sees the wheels increase to 19-inches in diameter and an 11-speaker Bose sound system added.
-Buyers also get LED front and rear lights and keyless entry.
-The range-topping GT Sport Nav+ cars feel more exotic inside thanks to Nappa leather upholstery, plus there's front seat ventilation and a 360-degree camera view.
+Meanwhile, Sport sees the wheels increase to 19-inches in diameter and an 11-speaker Bose sound system added.
+Buyers also get leather seats (heated in the front) and a heated steering wheel, plus a reversing camera and LED daytime running lights.
+The range-topping GT Sport cars feel more exotic inside thanks to Nappa leather upholstery, plus there's front seat ventilation and a 360-degree camera view.

 Metallic paint is optional across the range, although if you want Mazda's trademark 'Soul Red Metallic', it's slightly more expensive than the rest of the metallic choices.
 There are very few other optional extras, quite unlike the extensive lists offered by Audi, BMW and Mercedes.
 Instead Mazda steers buyers towards the trim with the kit they need.